Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 name: conclusions

-# Conclusions
+# Announcements

-Phew, that was a lot!

-You will become more familiar with these expressions with practice. :-)
+Get started on Assignment 1 if you haven't done so already.

-Next week: Booleans; if/else statements, and for loops.
+Next week: Booleans; if/else statements, and for loops...